• Gypsum Dunes

-•Set up camp in the Pine Springs Campground.
-Set up my camp chair and discovered I had excellent cellular service, so I talked to Abby for over an hour.
+I set up camp in the Pine Springs Campground and discovered I had excellent cellular service, so I talked to Abby for over an hour.

-•Took the Natural Entrance at Carlsbad Caverns National Park.
-Made some decent pictures, since I had my tripod.
+I took the Natural Entrance at Carlsbad Caverns National Park; made some decent pictures, since I had my tripod.

 Overall, I had an exceptional trip, and I felt like I accomplished all my goals.